Driving simulator

+An iRacing simulator on display at Las Vegas Motor Speedway in October 2024.

 Driving simulators are used for entertainment as well as in training of driver's education courses taught in educational institutions and private businesses.
 They are also used for research purposes in the area of human factors and medical research, to monitor driver behavior, performance, and attention and in the car industry to design and evaluate new vehicles or new advanced driver assistance systems.

 Training

 Driving simulators are being increasingly used for training drivers.
 Versions exist for cars, trucks, buses, etc.